-Should You Drink Up This New Trend?
+Should You Drink Activated Charcoal?

 About ten years ago, green became the new gold.
 Juice bar businesses began to boom and veggie- and fruit-packed elixirs became the go-to trend in forward-thinking cities across the country.
 Now, juicing and cleanses are commonplace; so, naturally, juice moguls and mixologists wanted to bring something new and exciting into the category to, ya know, shake things up a bit (pun intended).
-Enter: Charcoal.
+Enter: Activated charcoal.
 Touted as the best thing to hit the detox scene in ages, it’s being mixed into cold-pressed concoctions with people downing the tar-colored drinks by the dozen.

 Yes, you read that right.
 People are drinking charcoal.
 But not to worry, it’s not the same the kind used to light up your grill.
 The activated variety is processed so it becomes ultra-absorbent and safe to consume.
 It contains tons of tiny little sponge-like pores that suck up everything in sight as soon as it hits the digestive tract.
 It’s so absorbent, in fact, that it’s commonly given to those who have been hospitalized due to toxin exposure or drug overdose in order to flush the toxins from their system.